department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 ## PTA and PIA

 Privacy Threshold Analysis (PTA) and Privacy Impact Assessment (PIA) documents address what data is crossing what boundaries - this changes for both the Enterprise Event Bus and the client system when a new (producing or consuming) system is added to the bus.
-When this happens, Enterprise Event Bus becomes a system that clients share data with, so PTA/PIA updates are likely in order for both the Enterprise Event Bus and the new client system.
+When this happens, the Enterprise Event Bus becomes a system that clients share data with, so PTA/PIA updates are likely in order for both the Enterprise Event Bus and the new client system.

 PTAs are renewed annually and PIAs are renewed every 3 years, unless there are major changes.
 Submitting a new PTA restarts the clock on annual renewal.